m-Py/anticlust/HOW_TO_CITE_ANTICLUST.md

 - Papenberg, M., & Klau, G. W. (2021).
 Using anticlustering to partition data sets into equivalent parts. *Psychological Methods, 26*(2), 161--174. https://doi.org/10.1037/met0000301

-The preprint of this paper is freely available from https://psyarxiv.com/3razc/.

 The functions that implement anticlustering methods are currently:

 - `anticlustering()`